RFC: Composite Primary Keys

 Update

-and projection retain all PK columns.
+from_record_batchand projection retain all PK columns.

 - Acceptance: trybuild tests covering multi-PK compile and run; single-PK tests unchanged.